-Recent and ongoing economic changes stemming from industry 4.0, globalization, and other global and domestic forces are prompting governments all over the world, including that of Taiwan, to prioritize a particular set of skills and competencies in their national workforces.
-Taiwanese labor is especially vulnerable due to demographic changes, cross-strait economic and political pressure, and international competition in industries that Taiwan has previously excelled.
-The "5+2" industries identified by the Tsai administration are officially prioritized in public policy, but other industries, both white and blue-collar, also have human capital development needs.
-The seven industries in the 5+2 Major Innovative Industries policy specified by the Tsai administration are "intelligent machinery, Asia Silicon Valley, green energy, biomedicine, national defense and aerospace, new agriculture, and the circular economy" [48].
-These industries all require a shift in the skills and knowledge that are taught in educational and professional training institutions across Taiwan to be more technical, creative, and entrepreneurial.
+Recent and ongoing economic changes stemming from industry 4.0, globalization, and other global and domestic forces are prompting governments all over the world, including that of the ROC, to prioritize a particular set of skills and competencies in their national workforces.
+Taiwanese labor is especially vulnerable due to demographic changes, cross-strait economic and political pressure, and international competition in industries where the ROC had previously excelled.
+The "5+2" industries identified by the Tsai administration are officially prioritized in public policy, but other industries, both white- and blue-collar, also have human capital development needs.
+The seven industries in the 5+2 Major Innovative Industries policy specified by the Tsai administration are intelligent machinery, Asia Silicon Valley, green energy, biomedicine, national defense and aerospace, new agriculture, and the circular economy [47].
+These industries all require a shift in the skills and knowledge that are taught in educational and professional training institutions across the ROC to be more technical, creative, and entrepreneurial.

-Chief among the needs of the key industries in Taiwan is talent with knowledge and skills applicable to artificial intelligence, internet of things, and information technology.
-In order facilitate the growth these fields, government policy in Taiwan has a multi-billion-dollar budget in investment funds to target specific industries, which includes the "NT\$100 billion (US\$3.3 billion) Industrial Innovation and Transformation Fund to be used for investment in new technologies, with another NT\$10 billion [US\$300 million] from the newly established National Investment Corporation" [49].
-Much of this money is directed toward educational and training programs, as well as structural support for small and medium-sized enterprises, which are often referred to as the backbone of the Taiwanese economy.
-The need for these kinds of skills, however, is recognized by more than just the government and business community.
-Parents and young professionals are very much aware of the skill set required for success in Taiwan today.
-Of the total 1,309,670 students enrolled in Taiwanese universities in 2016-2017, 545,601 were studying fields related to STEM, accounting for nearly 42% of the total student body, and thousands more were enrolled in business programs [9].
+Chief among the needs of the key industries in the ROC is talent, with knowledge and skills applicable to artificial intelligence, internet of things, and information technology.
+In order to facilitate the growth of these fields, government policy in the ROC has a multi-billion-dollar budget in investment funds to target specific industries.
+These include the "NT\$100 billion (USD3.3 billion) Industrial Innovation and Transformation Fund to be used for investment in new technologies, with another NT\$10 billion (USD300 million) from the newly established National Investment Corporation" [48].
+Much of this money is directed at educational and training programs, as well as structural support for small- and medium-sized enterprises, which are often referred to backbone of the Taiwanese economy.
+The need for these kinds of skills, however, is recognized by more than just the government and the business community.
+Parents and young professionals are very much aware of the skillsets required for success in the ROC today.
+Of the total 1,309,670 students enrolled in Taiwanese universities in 2016-17, 545,601 were studying fields related to STEM, accounting for nearly 42% of the total student body, and thousands more were enrolled in business programs [9].

-The general trends in the Taiwanese labor force have been changing for decades as the economy has shifted from one based on manufacturing to one based on the higher-tech industries mentioned above.
-Recent indicators have shown some change in the sectors targeted by major policies.
-As a percentage of the total structure of employment, blue-collar craft and machine workers still accounted for just over 31% of the total labor force, while white-collar work, defined as professionals, technicians, clerical workers, managers, and officials, accounted for nearly 45%.
-Taiwan enjoys a low unemployment rate of 3.64% as of April 2018 [50], but the changing demographics associated with an aging population and declining birth rates are cause for alarm for Taiwanese industries struggling to recruit young talent [9].
+The general trends in the Taiwanese labor force have been changing for decades as the economy has shifted from the one based on manufacturing to one based on the higher-tech industries mentioned above.
+Recent indicators have shown some changes in the sectors targeted by major policies.
+As percentage of the total structure of employment, blue-collar craft-and-machine workers still accounted for just over 31% of the total labor force, while white-collar workers, defined as professionals, technicians, clerical workers, managers, and officials, accounted for nearly 45%.
+The ROC enjoys a low unemployment rate of 3.64% as of April 2018 [49], but the changing demographics associated with an aging population and declining birth rates are cause for alarm for Taiwanese industries struggling to recruit young talent [9].